Braunjack03/project-stingray-web/README.md

 7. Load test seed data (Optional)
     * ```php artisan db:seed```

+### Database Schema
+The rough database schema is [viewable here](https://www.evernote.com/shard/s5/sh/82405885-ecee-c8b4-76c4-363a8eda0ffe/93f4a0a2a60560dfc5a1e20d3de066d6).
+The schema will evolve over time but there are large number of n:m (many to many) relationships so it's useful to have a base diagram.

 ## Development Process <a name = "dev_process"></a>
 - All work will be managed out of Github issues and Github projects
 - Code should be checked-in at least once a day
 - We'll use trunk-based development.
     - Developers will work out of short-lived feature branches
     - After testing, developers will open a pull request to merge their branch into master
-- The master branch will be automatically deployed after merge
+- The master branch will be automatically deployed to (http://dev.madeintampabay.org/) after each merge
 - All features will have written requirements and/or wireframe diagrams
 - Non-functional requirements such as logging and good security must not be ignored
 - We're using Intertia.js so we don't have to spend time developing an API layer